BruceEckel/BruceEckel-hugo/content/post/The-Problem-with-Gradle.md

 "doing more" translates to "knowing everything."
 Basically, once you get past the simple builds you fall off a cliff.

-Think of the grappling shoes in Season 1, Episode 1 of *Rick and Morty*.
-Rick explains how they allow you to walk on vertical surfaces, so Morty puts them on and promptly falls down a cliff, after which Rick explains that "you have to turn them on."
+Think of the grappling shoes in the very first episode of *Rick and Morty*.
+Rick explains that the shoes allow you to walk on vertical surfaces, so Morty puts them on and promptly falls down a cliff, after which Rick explains that "you have to turn them on."
 Gradle is my grappling shoes.

 My goal here is to give you perspective, so as you fall down the cliff face you will understand what is happening, and what is necessary to climb back up the